C# WhenAll

 var t3 = Task.Run(() => Fetch("https://www.rfc-editor.org/rfc/rfc1180"));Code language: C# (cs)

-Third, wait for all three tasks to complete using the Task.WhenAll() method and return an array of their results as Task<int[]> object:
+Third, wait for all three tasks to be completed using the Task.WhenAll() method and return an array of their results as Task<int[]> object:

 var results = await Task.WhenAll(new[] { t1, t2, t3 });Code language: C# (cs)